CYBERBIVASH

 • Network Layer: Block identified IP addresses and domains at firewall and DNS proxy level.
 Implement DNS sinkholing for known malicious domains to prevent C2 callbacks.

 • Endpoint Layer: Deploy YARA rules for file-based detection.
-Configure EDR behavioral rules to detect process injection, suspicious PowerShell execution, and living-off-the-land techniques.
+Configure EDR behavioral rules to detect suspicious process execution, living-off-the-land binaries (LOLBins), and anomalous PowerShell or script interpreter activity.

 • Email Security: Update email gateway rules to detect associated phishing patterns.
 Implement DMARC/SPF/DKIM enforcement for impersonated domains.